 such as OpenOffice and some Adobe products, and VPN clients such as Cisco.

 Java is not dangerous, if you use it to run code you trust:

 but using Java to enhance web pages had some problems, and most browsers no longer enable it.

 Most of the advertised features of Sierra sound uninteresting or worse to me.

-Photos will have better face recognition and search.
+Photos supposedly has better face recognition and search.

 See https://support.apple.com/en-us/HT202303 for an explanation of Apple's security practices.